aciura/bitcoin-deposit-scanner/README.md

 # bitcoin-deposit-scanner

 The program processes transactions and filters them for valid deposits.
-It reads all transactions from /data/transactions-1.json and /data/transactions-2.json, and stores them in relational database.
+It reads all transactions from /data/transactions-1.json (output of bitcoind's rpc call "listsinceblock"), and stores them in relational database (postgres).
 At the end it reads valid deposits for customer accounts from the database and prints them on the screen.

 ## Getting Started